hhandika/ullar/README.md

 ULLAR, named after _ular_, which means snakes in Indonesian/Malay, stands for an Ultrafast, scaLable, Accessible, and Reproducible pipeline for phylogenomics.
 Our goal with ULLAR is to develop a pipeline that is lightweight and requires minimal learning curve.
 We wants a scalable pipeline that can be used by evolutionary biologists with limited bioinformatics background and technical supports.
 Whenever possible, ULLAR feature will run native on Windows as well as Linux and MacOS.

-## Getting Started
+## Development Status

 ULLAR is currently under development.
 We are working on the pipeline's core components.
+You should expect command changes in the future release.
+If you use ULLAR in publication, we recommend stating the exact version of the app.
+For manual compilation, we recommend to also state the commit hash number.

+## Try ULLAR

 You can try the pipeline by following the installation guide below.
-This guideline assume familiarity with the command line interface and basic bioinformatics tools.
+This guideline assume familiarity of using command line app and basic bioinformatics tools.

 ### Installation